-“EITC Use in Shared Placement Cases,” (with Patritcia Brown and John Karl Scholz), forthcoming Public Finance Review.
+“EITC Use in Shared Placement Cases,” (with Patricia Brown and John Karl Scholz), Public Finance Review, 2016.

-“Tort Reforms and Gender Distributions of Physicians” (with Alexandra Bernasek), revision requested by Eastern Economic Journal.
+“Tort Reforms and Gender Distributions of Physicians” (with Alexandra Bernasek), Eastern Economic Journal, forthcoming.

-“Do Mentoring, Information, and Nudge Reduce the Gender Gap among Economics Majors?” (under review).
+“Do Mentoring, Information, and Nudge Reduce the Gender Gap among Economics Majors?” revision requested, Economics of Education Review.